hellslord/mignis-compiler/README.md

 3- Check if mignis.py and tcbin/target_compiler.py have both +x permissions 3- From the directory where mignis.py is located issue the command:
      ./mignis.py IPTABLES path/to/mignis_configuration_file
+   Please notice that this produces Netfilter rules.

+Issue the command:
+     ./mignis.py list
+for the complete list of supported target language

 In /path/to/mignis_configuration_file will be created two folders:
 1- compiled: inside this folder you can find all the files .config written in